turingschool-examples/whats-for-dinner/README.md

 - Add a loading animation when a user clicks the "Let's Cook" button to simulate searching for a recipe.
 Hint - You will need to use CSS Keyframes, and a Javascript timeout function for this.
 - When a user tries to add to a recipe type that does not exist, we see an error message, OR the new category gets added!
 - Add the ability to delete a recipe (ie: when a recipe shows up, show a button that says "I don't like this recipe" (or something similar), and remove it from the array so that it will not show up any more (does not need to persist on page load)
+- Make sure that the same recipe (single item or entire meal) won't be generated more than once.
+Make sure to add error handling for when a user "runs out of recipes." (does not need to persist on page load)
+- Additional functionality for entire meal -> add the ability to swap out meal items.
+Note: Make sure your design for this matches the theme
 - CYOA Extension!
 Make sure you run your idea by instructors

 ### Possible Foods (Feel Free to Add Your Own!)